Sudhagad

 Sudhagad / Bhorapgad is a hill fort situated in Maharashtra, India.
-It lies about 53 km west of Pune, 26 km south of Lonavla and 11 km east of Pali in Raigad District.
+It lies about 53 km west of Pune, 26 km south of Lonavala and 11 km east of Pali in Raigad District.
 The summit is 620 m above sea level.
 The entire area around the fort is declared a Sudhagad wildlife sanctuary.

 History

 The origin of this fort is said to date back to the 2nd century B.C., the same age as the Thanale Caves and Khadsamble caves nearby.
 It was then called Bhorapgad (after its presiding deity, Bhoraidevi).
 In 1436, it was captured by the Bahamani Sultan.
 In 1657, the Marathas took over and renamed it "Sudhagad"(the sweet one).
 It was a large fort and Sudhagad was considered by Chhatrapati Shivaji Maharaj as the capital of his kingdom.
 He surveyed it, but instead chose Raigad because of its central location.

 In the regime of the Peshwas, the ‘Pantsachivas’ of Bhor became the custodians of this fort.
 After the annexation of princely states in 1950 the fort became patron less.
 As a result, the fort is in a state of ruins, even though it escaped the wrath of the British.